 And Lash Professional offers inclusion into their VIP list with a pop-up on their website asking for mobile numbers!

-Use the surprisingly power of email to generate sales for your store!
+Leverage the surprising power of email marketing solutions to generate sales for your store!
+Email marketing is not just about sending out newsletters; it’s a sophisticated array of strategies that can significantly elevate your e-commerce business’s presence in the digital space.
 Your email strategy can be as simple as sending a reminder email to people who abandon their shopping carts.
 It can also be detailed, numerous campaigns that work together to multiply sales.
-Whether you choose promotions, coupons, store updates or lead nurturing, email marketing for ecommerce is how to build relationships with your ideal customer.
+Whether you choose promotions, coupons, store updates or lead nurturing, email marketing for e-commerce is how to build relationships with your ideal customer.

 Lash Professional has a cute call-to-action to ask customers into signing up for their emails.